srkrkalyan/swiss_tournament/readme.md

 Installation?

-Pull the latest repository to local after setting up PostgreSQL DB and Psycopg2 Python API.
+Clone the repository to local after setting up PostgreSQL DB and Psycopg2 Python API.
 Please use Python 2.7 for running this solution.